reilabs/llvm-to-cairo/docs/ALU Design.md

 - by demanding that input data is correct and producing undefined behavior otherwise,
 - by emitting poison values, if producing a correct value is not possible.

-Based on these observations, we decide to deliver the ALU as a collection of stateless arithmetic operations.
+Based on these observations, we have decided to deliver the ALU as a collection of stateless arithmetic operations.

 ### Tests

 Cairo has an
 [integrated test framework](https://book.cairo-lang.org/ch10-01-how-to-write-tests.html), similar to the one offered by Rust.
-Our ALU implementation will then come with a test suite to verify that we implement the desired behavior, e.g. to make sure we indicate overflow on obvious situations like `0xFFFFFFFF + 1` for a `u32` add.
+Our ALU implementation will come with a test suite to verify that we implement the desired behavior, e.g. to make sure we indicate overflow on obvious situations like `0xFFFFFFFF + 1` for a `u32` add.